 Total study hours 150

 This is not available as a wild module.

 Method of assessment

 100% coursework.
-The coursework assesses students' familiarity with and ability to implement current research methods.
+The coursework assesses student's familiarity with and ability to implement current research methods.
 Preparation of their coursework will require independent, original problem solving while planning carefully for the time available and to present their work in a professional manner.

 On writing proposals: